 - Haritaki (Terminalia chebula): Though having a heating nature, it is still good for all three doshas (vata, pitta, and kapha).
 Is known for its “scraping” effect, which removes toxins and helps maintain healthy levels of weight.

 In conditions of excess weight, triphala can be used as part of a weight loss program that includes a healthy diet and exercise.
 Proper digestion and elimination are important factors in achieving long-term success in maintaining an optimal body weight.
 Triphala churna also promotes healthy eating habits and cravings by supplying the body with the full spectrum of natural tastes.
 By promoting healthy absorption and assimilation of nutrients, triphala keeps the body feeling properly nourished and balanced.

 Triphala and Ayurveda: Traditional Uses

-Triphala is recommended and used more often than any other Ayurvedic herbal formulation.
+Triphala is recommended and used more often than any other formulation made with Ayurvedic herbs.
 It is popular for its unique ability to gently cleanse and detoxify the system while simultaneously replenishing and nourishing it.
 In Ayurvedic terms, triphala, used in moderation, is said to have a beneficial effect on all three doshas—vata, pitta, and kapha.
 It is most well-known for its gentle effects on the bowels, improving peristalsis and cleansing toxic build up of wastes; but Ayurveda also views triphala as a nourishing supplement known for its ability to rejuvenate healthy tissues, allowing one to age gracefully.